Code-Institute-Submissions/lucas-Joyce-first-milestone-michael/README.md

 I would like a calendar in different booking colors for Michael so he will know which area of sport.

-I would like to keep it minimized in mobile forms, such as carousals that shalt be retruct
+I would like to keep it minimized in mobile forms, such as carousals that shalt be restricted.

 ------------------------------------------------------------------------------------------------------------------------